 Step 3: Once most of the major dirt has been removed, we'd recommend using wet wipes to remove most of the remaining mud.

-Top Tip: Baby wipes work well for this as they're formulated to be gentle for the skin so shouldn't damage your Jordans.
+Top Tip: Baby wipes work well as they're formulated to be gentle for the skin, so shouldn't damage your Jordans.

 Step 4: Add a small amount of mild soap to warm water and dip your soft-bristled brush in before gently scrubbing your Jordans in a circular motion.
 Alternatively, use a dedicated cleaning agent, like this Angelus Easy Cleaner featured in our list of the best leather cleaners, to get your shoes spotless.

-Top Tip: You can use an old toothbrush to remove the dirt in some of the harder-to-reach areas.
+Top Tip: Use an old toothbrush to remove the dirt in some of the harder-to-reach areas.

-Step 6: Remove the laces from the water and, once dry, relace your sneakers.
-If you're unsure how, then check out our step-by-step guide on how to lace Jordan 1s right here.
+Step 6: Now that's covered, remove the laces from the water and allow them to dry.
+Once dry, proceed to re-lace your sneakers.
+If you're uncertain about the process, feel free to refer to our comprehensive step-by-step guide on how to lace Jordan 1s.

 What about other materials?